aiphilos/plugin-shopware/README.md

 * Excluded Category-IDs

-With this option you can exclude article within some categories from being sent to the aiPhilos database by entering the category-IDs as a semi-colon separated list.
+With this option you can exclude article within some categories from being sent to the aiPhilos database by entering the category-IDs as a semicolon separated list.

 This is useful if some third party plugins use categories to supply their functionality but which don't contain sensible article data.

 You can find the category-ID by clicking the desired category in Shopware's category manager and using the number that says "System-ID" next to it.

-It is not necessary to exclude categories from different subshops or blog catgeories manually, these are excluded automatically.
+It is not necessary to exclude categories from different subshops or blog categories manually, as they are excluded automatically.

+When excluding a category all it's child-categories will be excluded as well.

 * Fallback Mode